 Written English tends to use more vocabulary words than spoken English, so reading is a great way to build your vocabulary quickly.
 When reading to build your vocabulary, underline unfamiliar words.
-If you are reading something on your computer, copy the passage into a word processing file and underline electronically.
+If you are reading something on your computer, copy the passage into a word processing file and underline it electronically.
 Once you’ve underlined all the unfamiliar words in a passage, try to guess the meaning of the words from context.
 Then look up the new words in a dictionary.
 Were you right, or at least close?
 Once you’ve defined the new vocabulary, reread the passage.
 That way, you can fully understand new vocabulary in context.

-Improve English Vocabulary Through Listening
+Learn English Vocabulary by Listening

-If you learn new vocabulary only through reading, you’ll run into a problem: You often won’t know how to pronounce new words, or recognize them when you hear them.
+If you learn new vocabulary only through reading, you’ll run into a problem: You often won’t know how to pronounce new words or recognize them when you hear them.
 To avoid this problem, you want to be able to mentally connect the spelling of new vocabulary to the sound of new vocabulary.

 One thing you can do is take new words you’ve read and type them into Google Translate.
 Then click the speaker icon, which looks like this: Google Translate will then “read out loud,” saying the words you typed.
 Many online dictionaries also have a clickable speaker icon so that you can play an audio file of a word.